Language Requirement: None

 If you are a Scandinavian studies major or minor who plans to use Finnish as your Scandinavian language, you must complete two years of Finnish studies at the University of Oregon and take third-year Finnish at Tampere University.

-Note: You should consult with your UO academic advisor before submitting your course enrollment to Tampere University.
+Note: Students should consult with their UO academic advisor before submitting their course enrollment to Tampere University.

 Course Equivalencies